What is Wealthsimple and How Does it Actually Work? | Wealthsimple

 What is Wealthsimple and How Does it Actually Work?

-This is the latest installment of our “Ask Wealthsimple” series, where our CEO Europe Toby Triebel helps you navigate the world of investing.

-I don’t completely understand what Wealthsimple is.
-So let’s start with: What do you guys do?

 It's pretty simple.
-We're a digital investment manager.
-We help people build smart portfolios and we give them advice about how to achieve their financial goals — whether that's saving to buy a home, paying down debt, or investing for retirement.
-One of our innovations is that we've made the process incredibly easy — signing up and building a personalised portfolio should take about five minutes.
-You sign up online, answer a few questions that will help us assess the best investment strategy for you — how soon you will need your money, your tolerance for risk, etc. Then you transfer money into your new Wealthsimple account, and we use that money to buy a diversified mix of passive funds optimised for your situation.
-We manage those investments for you as well, rebalancing your account to make sure you stay perfectly diversified as the value of your investments change.
-Human touch is really important to us, so we have a team of investment advisers who can walk you through it all over the phone, if that’s more appealing than doing it online.
+We're an online investment manager.
+We help people build smart portfolios and we give them advice about how to achieve their financial goals— whether that's saving to buy a home, paying down debt, or investing for retirement.
+One of our innovations is that we've made the process incredibly easy — it should take about five minutes.
+You sign up online, answer a few questions that will help us figure out the best investment strategy for you — how soon you will need your money, your tolerance for risk, etc. Then you transfer money into your new Wealthsimple account, and we use that money to buy a diversified mix of low-fee ETFs optimized for your situation.
+We manage those investments for you as well, rebalancing your account to make sure you stay optimally diversified as the value of your investments changes.
+Human touch is really important to us, so we have a team of advisors who can walk you through it all over the phone, if that’s more appealing than doing it online.

 Does the company have a general philosophy when it comes to investing?

-But while you’re being passive, Wealthsimple does some work for you: As your investments change in value, we automatically rebalance your portfolio.
-For example, say we've designed a portfolio that keeps 10% of your money invested in emerging market stocks and the prices of those stocks go down.
-You'd end up with less than 10% of your portfolio in emerging market stocks.
-So, periodically, Wealthsimple would rebalance the portfolio, in this case buying more emerging market stocks and selling the sectors that have become overrepresented.

-I’ve seen you described as a “robo advisor.”
-What does that mean?
-Do you have robots?

 “Robo-advisor” is a term that was coined by the U.S. media to describe an investment strategy with minimal human interaction.
-We don't love the term at Wealthsimple, because we're human beings, not robots.
-Some people equate the term “robo-advisors” with high-frequency or flash trading because they've read the Michael Lewis book Flash Boys — that has nothing to do with the nature of our business.
-At the same time, we do use technology to help build your portfolio because, historically, it's far more effective than having a human being picking stocks.
-We think of ourselves as the perfect combination of people and technology.
+We don't love the term at Wealthsimple, because we're people.
+Some people equate the term “robo-advisors” with flash trading because they've read the Michael Lewis book *Flash Boys *— that has nothing to do with the nature of our business.
+At the same time, we do use technology to help build your portfolio because, historically, it's way more effective than having a human being picking stocks.
+We think of ourselves as combining the human element with technology.
 The algorithms behind our trading philosophy are designed by really smart human beings.
-And the technology takes over and removes all the biases that human behaviour can bring in.
+And then the technology takes over and removes all the biases that human behavior can bring in.
 We design the system based on what works, and then we automate the decisions because computers can keep a much cooler head than humans can when money is involved.
 Emotion is the enemy of smart investing.

 And of course we also have humans to speak with when you want to, whether you’d like to change your investment goals or just ask a question.